-- Their diet consists of insects, small rodents, amphibians, fruits, berries, garbage, and even untended pet food.
+- Opossums eat insects, small rodents, amphibians, fruits, berries, garbage, and even untended pet food.

 - The marsupials prefer wooded areas near sources of water like streams, wetlands, swamps and thickets, and they can also thrive in more urban settings.

-- Opossums can indeed find their way into homes, though it is usually by accident.
+- Opossums can indeed find their way into your Ann Arbor home, though it is almost certainly by accident.

-- More commonly, though, they will live and spend the majority of their time under porches, sheds, decks, and brush piles.
+- More commonly, though, they will live and spend the majority of their time under porches, sheds, decks and brush piles.

 - As is the case with most wild animals, opossums become aggressive when they are cornered.

 - They will bite, scratch, bare their teeth, and hiss in order to escape.

 - Pets and people alike may be harmed in the presence of aggressive opossums and are then susceptible to the diseases they carry, such as tuberculosis, tularemia and Chagas disease.

 - Additionally, the marsupials can be infested with parasites such as fleas, ticks, mites and lice.